Crafty-creates/laura-chege/README.md

 I'm Laura Chege,from Kenya.
 I do cloud things and I can't wait to be talking about it.

-. 🔭 I’m currently working on the Cloud (Microsoft Azure) and Lowcode/Nocode (the Power Platform).
+. 🔭 I’m currently working on the Cloud (Microsoft Azure), DevOps and Lowcode/Nocode (the Power Platform).

 . 🌱 I’m occasionally learning to improve my skill in technical writing as well.